jgumbley/phasorsyncrs/docs/migration_report.md

-# Midimoke Rust Migration Report
+# Midimoke->PhasorSyncRS Rust Migration Report

 ## Overview
 This report outlines the key considerations for migrating the Python implementation of Midimoke to Rust.
 It identifies constructive patterns to preserve, critical errors to avoid, and areas requiring clarification.